scylladb/scylla-cloud-getting-started/docs/nodejs.md

 ## 2. Connecting to the Cluster

-Make sure to get the right credentials on your [ScyllaDB Cloud Dashboard](https://cloud.scylladb.com/clusters) in the tab `Connect`.
+Get your database credentials from your [ScyllaDB Cloud Dashboard](https://cloud.scylladb.com/clusters) in the tab `Connect`.

 ```js
 const cluster = new cassandra.Client({